consistent-milk12/docs-md/generated_docs/rustc_demangle/v0/index.md

 - <span id="printer-eat"></span>`fn eat(&mut self, b: u8) -> bool`

+  Eat the given character from the parser,

+  returning `false` if the parser errored.

 - <span id="printer-skipping-printing"></span>`fn skipping_printing<F>(&mut self, f: F)`

+  Skip printing (i.e. `self.out` will be `None`) for the duration of the

+  given closure.
+This should not change parsing behavior, only disable the

+  output, but there may be optimizations (such as not traversing backrefs).

 - <span id="printer-print-backref"></span>`fn print_backref<F>(&mut self, f: F) -> fmt::Result`

+  Print the target of a backref, using the given closure.

+  When printing is being skipped, the backref will only be parsed,

+  ignoring the backref's target completely.

 - <span id="printer-pop-depth"></span>`fn pop_depth(&mut self)`

 - <span id="printer-print"></span>`fn print(&mut self, x: impl fmt::Display) -> fmt::Result`

+  Output the given value to `self.out` (using `fmt::Display` formatting),

+  if printing isn't being skipped.

 - <span id="printer-print-quoted-escaped-chars"></span>`fn print_quoted_escaped_chars(&mut self, quote: char, chars: impl Iterator<Item = char>) -> fmt::Result`

+  Output the given `char`s (escaped using `char::escape_debug`), with the

+  whole sequence wrapped in quotes, for either a `char` or `&str` literal,

+  if printing isn't being skipped.

 - <span id="printer-print-lifetime-from-index"></span>`fn print_lifetime_from_index(&mut self, lt: u64) -> fmt::Result`

+  Print the lifetime according to the previously decoded index.

+  An index of `0` always refers to `'_`, but starting with `1`,

+  indices refer to late-bound lifetimes introduced by a binder.

 - <span id="printer-in-binder"></span>`fn in_binder<F>(&mut self, f: F) -> fmt::Result`

+  Optionally enter a binder ('G') for late-bound lifetimes,

+  printing e.g. `for<'a, 'b> ` before calling the closure,

+  and make those lifetimes visible to it (via depth level).

 - <span id="printer-print-sep-list"></span>`fn print_sep_list<F>(&mut self, f: F, sep: &str) -> Result<usize, fmt::Error>`

+  Print list elements using the given closure and separator,

+  until the end of the list ('E') is found, or the parser errors.

+  Returns the number of elements printed.

 - <span id="printer-print-path"></span>`fn print_path(&mut self, in_value: bool) -> fmt::Result`